ey-advisory-technology-testing/test-manaj/README.md

 Ensure you have met the following minimum requirements:

-* You have installed atleast <a href="https://maven.apache.org/download.cgi" > Maven 3.5 </a> or higher
+* You have installed at least <a href="https://maven.apache.org/download.cgi" > Maven 3.5 </a> or higher
-* You have installed atleast <a href="https://www.oracle.com/java/technologies/javase-downloads.html" > Java 8 </a> or higher
+* You have installed at least <a href="https://www.oracle.com/java/technologies/javase-downloads.html" > Java 8 </a> or higher
 * You use an IDE